 - Seena Skelton, Great Lakes Equity Assistance Center

-- Loujeania Bost, National Dropout Prevention Center for Students with Disabilities
+- Loujeania Bost, National Technical Assistance Center for Transition

 - Nita Rudy, Parents for Public Schools

 - Debra Ahrens, Wisconsin State Personnel Development Grant (SPDG)

 The CPIR is also extremely fortunate to have as critical advisors the directors of all six current regional PTACs.
 The steady input of the Senior Advisors Team ensures that the activities and products of the CPIR: